-The Asics Gel Rocket 9 is one of Asics flagship court shoes as well as being one of the latest additions to the market.
-It is available in many color schemes and the full gamut of sizes so I was able to find one that I liked the look of without much difficulty.
+The Asics Gel Rocket 9 is one of Asics flagship court shoes as well as one of the latest additions to the market.
+It is available in many color schemes and a full gamut of sizes so I was able to find one that I liked the look of without much difficulty.

 It fits and wears exactly how you would expect a premium court show to function.
 I have been able to play consistently with it for several weeks now with no blisters, sore feet/knees, etc.

 They are not the fastest feeling or most flexible shoes that I’ve played in but, at my level, my shoes are hardly the limiting factor.

 So if you’re in the market for a great shoe to take your game to the next level, try this one!